Three separate discussions.

 2/.
 What could be done to further a tourist venture?
 All of the above.
 Plus tame eels in the creek for viewing, and salmon for tourists to pay to catch.

-Neighbouring 4 ha land to our north is for sale.
+3/.
+Potential to expand due to the neighbouring 4 ha land, to our north is for sale.
 This is two 2 ha blocks, with electricity and town water supplied.
-They are flat land, sedimentary soil which is suitable for aquaculture expansion.
-The farm infrastructure on our property could also service this block, hence maximum number of ponds could be built on this land
+They are flat land, sedimentary soil, which is suitable for aquaculture.

 Waikoura Springs has the capacity for five of the 1,000 sq, m ponds.
 Three are operating, and with two more to develop.

-Our three operating ponds, are referred to as “warm water ponds”, because they warm with the season.
+Our three operating ponds, warm with the season.
 In summer, temperatures rise to optimum growth for crayfish and other finfish, of 22/26 C. However this is not suitable to farm salmon or whitebait.

 TAMING EELS IN THE CREEK FOR VISITOR VIEWING.

 Large eels are in the creek.
 Enter tourism.
-Viewing eels may be extraordinary for some farm tour visitors.
+Viewing eels may be ordinary to some.
+But are extraordinary for some farm tour visitors.
+It is an added attraction for farm tours.

 With an increase in the creek flow rate since the earthquake, we have lost natural eddies where I could watch eels.
 Developing a pond linked to the creek will develop an area of benign flow.
 This could be ideal for taming eels.